ngs-docs/2021-GGG298/Week4-snakemake-for-workflows/README.md

         "salmon index --index {output} --transcripts {input}"
 ```

-BUT if you try to run `snakemake -p` then it won't run... we have to specify the rule to run:
+BUT if you try to run `snakemake -p -j 1` then it won't run... we have to specify the rule to run:
 ```
-snakemake -p download_reference
+snakemake -p -j 1 download_reference
-snakemake -p index_reference
+snakemake -p -j 1 index_reference
 ```
 If you'd like to have `snakemake -p` run these, then add their output to the input: of `rule all:`